 Can I make this recipe in the air fryer?

 Depending on the size of your air fryer, you will likely have to work in batches.
-Preheat the air fryer to 450° F (232° C).
+Preheat the air fryer to 450°F (232°C).
 Then, line the chicken wings into the air fryer basket.
 Cook for minutes, flipping them halfway through.

 Gluten Free Chicken Wings

-- ¾ cup ketchup
+- ¾ cup ketchup, no sugar added

-- 2 teaspoons coconut amino acids
+- 2 teaspoons coconut aminos

 - 2 teaspoons liquid smoke